microsoft/vscode-docs/docs/runtimes/nodejs.md

 ![Your first Node Express App](images/nodejs/debugicon.png)

-Click on the Configure gear icon at the top of the Debug view to create a default `launch.json` file.
+Click on the Configure gear icon at the top of the Debug view to create a default `launch.json` file; and, select "Node.js" as the Debug Environment.
 This configuration file lets you specify how to start the application, what arguments to pass in, the working directory, and more.
-When the file is first created VS Code will look in `package.json` for a `start` script and will use that value as the `program` (which in this case is `./bin/www`) for the `Launch ./bin/www` configuration.
+When the file is first created, VS Code will look in `package.json` for a `start` script and will use that value as the `program` (which in this case is `./bin/www`) for the `Launch` configuration.
 A second `Attach` configuration is also created to show you how to attach to a running Node application.

 ![Your first Node Express App](images/nodejs/launchjson.png)

 Take the defaults for everything else.
-If you do not have Auto Save on, save the file by pressing `kb(workbench.action.files.save)`, and make sure `Launch ./bin/www` is selected in the configuration dropdown at the top of the Debug view.
+If you do not have Auto Save on, save the file by pressing `kb(workbench.action.files.save)`, and make sure `Launch` is selected in the configuration dropdown at the top of the Debug view.
 Open `app.js` and set a breakpoint on the line of code we wrote earlier `var msg = 'hello world';` by clicking in the gutter to the left of the line number.
 Press `kb(workbench.action.debug.start)` to start debugging the application.
 VS Code will start the server in a new terminal and hit the breakpoint we set.
 From there you can inspect variables, create watches, and step through your code.

 ![Your first Node Express App](images/nodejs/debugsession.png)